Hi, I'm Jessica!

 --Treatment of Gynecological Disorders with essential oils and herbal medicine with Peter Holmes, LAc --I use essential oils in almost every treatment, and recommend home-care and use for self-care with essential oils.
 Essential oils are wonderful for balancing hormones, mood, and for integrating past painful memories and releasing traumas.
 Please inquire more if this interests you!

---I am currently furthering my studies in Chinese herbal medicine with the highly respected Dr. Huang Huang.
+-- Chinese herbal medicine with the highly respected Dr. Huang Huang.
 A different and very pinpointed perspective on Chinese herbal therapy, this education has helped me to keenly identify what herbal directions to take, and how best to treat many conditions.

 --For over a year I have learned about specific essential oil benefits for physical, mental-emotional, and past trauma healing through Tiffany Pollard, LAc's Healing Oil Collective.
 Thus far we have studied Neroli, Palmarosa, Blue Tansy, Jasmine, Frankincense, Allspice (Pimenta Berry), Cardamom, Marjoram, Rosemary, Clary Sage and Rose.